 What is an embryo transfer?

-An embryo transfer refers to the part of the in vitro fertilization (IVF) process in which a doctor – utilizing ultrasound equipment and a pipette – places an embryo or embryos into a woman’s uterus.
+An embryo transfer refers to the part of the in vitro fertilization (IVF) process in which a doctor – utilizing ultrasound equipment and a catheter – places an embryo or embryos into a woman’s uterus.
 The embryo transfer process only takes a few minutes and involves a short recovery time.

 For a successful pregnancy and healthy baby, the embryo(s) must implant on the uterine wall.
 The term “blastocyst transfer” refers to performing this procedure at a specific time in the embryo’s development (around five days), which has been shown to have higher rates of implementation.

 Additionally, the specific number of embryos transferred also has an effect on the chances of a healthy pregnancy.
-An elective single embryo transfer (eSET) is sometimes recommended to reduce the risk of a multiple pregnancy (twins or more), due to increased health risks to the mother and child.
+An elective single embryo transfer (eSET) is often recommended to reduce the risk of a multiple pregnancy (twins or more), due to increased health risks to the mother and child.